strapi/documentation/CONTRIBUTING.md

 ### Setup and pull request creation

-Follow the procedure below to contribute to the Strapi documentation.
+The following procedure allows you to work locally on the Strapi documentation.

 1. Fork the `documentation` repository.
 2. Clone your forked `documentation` repository.